Saturday, April 14, 2012

 1979: "Crazy Love" by Poco spent a sixth of seven weeks it would reign as #1 on the Adult Contemporary chart.
 It was one of the top AC hits of the decade.

-1979: The Doobie Brothers took over at #1 on the Hot 100 with the first career #1--"What a Fool Believes".
-Gloria Gaynor's former #1 "I Will Survive" was at 2, Amii Stewart moved up to #3 with "Knock On Wood", the debut from Dire Straits "Sultans of Swing" was at #4 and Frank Mills' catchy instrumental "Music Box Dancer" moved into the top five.
-The rest of the Top 10: The Bee Gees were at #6 with their former #1 "Tragedy", Peaches & Herb were headed that way, going from 15-7 with "Reunited", Blondie had song #8 with "Heart of Glass", Suzi Quatro & Chris Norman had a top ten record with "Stumblin' In" and the Little River Band was at #10 with "Lady".
+1979: The Doobie Brothers took over at #1 on the Hot 100 with their first career #1--"What A Fool Believes".
+Gloria Gaynor's former #1 "I Will Survive" was at 2, Amii Stewart moved up to #3 with "Knock On Wood", the debut from Dire Straits, "Sultans Of Swing", was at #4 and Frank Mills' catchy instrumental "Music Box Dancer" moved into the top five.
+The rest of the Top 10: The Bee Gees were at #6 with their former #1 "Tragedy", Peaches & Herb were headed that way, going from 15-7 with "Reunited", Blondie had song #8 with "Heart Of Glass", Suzi Quatro & Chris Norman had a top Ten record with "Stumblin' In" and the Little River Band was at #10 with "Lady".

 1980: Gary Numan released The Touring Principle, the first rock videocassette available for purchase.

-1983: Pete Farndon of the Pretenders died from drugs at the age of 29.
+1983: Pete Farndon of the Pretenders died from drugs in London at the age of 29.
 Farndon had been fired from the group one year earlier because of his addiction.
 Yet he hadn't learned.

 1984: "Hello" by Lionel Richie led the way on the Adult Contemporary chart for the second out of an eventual six weeks at #1.

-1984: Thriller by Michael Jackson topped the album chart for the 37th week, a record that still stands.
+1984: Thriller by Michael Jackson topped the Album chart for the 37th week, a record that still stands.
 The "Footloose" Soundtrack was second with 1984 from Van Halen and Can't Slow Down from Lionel Richie right behind.
-Huey Lewis & the News completed a great Top five with Sports.
-The rest of the Top 10: Culture Club with Colour By Numbers, the Euthmics' album Touch, the Scorpions crawled in at #8 with Love At First Sting, the Pretenders' amazing album Learning to Crawl at #9 and Cyndi Lauper remained 10th with She's So Unusual.
+Huey Lewis & the News completed a great Top Five with Sports.
+The rest of the Top 10: Culture Club with Colour By Numbers, the Eurythmics' album Touch, the Scorpions crawled in at #8 with Love At First Sting, the Pretenders' amazing album Learning to Crawl at #9 and Cyndi Lauper remained 10th with She's So Unusual.

 1990: Tommy Page had his first and only #1 with "I'll Be Your Everything".
-Jane Child was at 2 with "Don't Wanna' Fall in Love", Lisa Stansfield remained at #3 with "All Around the World", Sinead O'Connor was headed for the top with "Nothing Compares 2 U" and Taylor Dayne fell from #1 to #5 with "Love Will Lead You Back".
+Jane Child was at 2 with "Don't Wanna' Fall In Love", Lisa Stansfield remained at #3 with "All Around The World", Sinead O'Connor was headed for the top with "Nothing Compares 2 (sic) U (sic)" and Taylor Dayne fell from #1 to #5 with "Love Will Lead You Back".

 1990: Taylor Dayne spent a fourth week at #1 on the Adult Contemporary chart with "Love Will Lead You Back".

-1993: Paul McCartney began a 24-date tour of North America at the Sam Boys Silver Bowl in Las Vegas.
+1993: Paul McCartney began a 24-date tour of North America at the Sam Boyd Silver Bowl in Las Vegas, Nevada.

-1995: Burl Ives ("Holly Jolly Christmas") died of cancer of the mouth at the age of 85.
+1995: Burl Ives ("Holly Jolly Christmas") died of cancer of the mouth in Anacortes, Washington at the age of 85.

 2004: Sophie B. Hawkins ("As I Lay Me Down") won a lawsuit against a man selling pirated copies of her new album Wilderness.